FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-15 19:45:01 Integrated the 4th core function

+Integrated the 4th core function, enabling the presentation of the initial established order of DDG operations on the machines.
+Implemented by the Task Manager's BusyFirstOrderCreate class.

 ## 2024-04-12 19:59:28 Completed integration of the third core function

 Completed integration of the third core function, enabling the presentation of data from the